-- Mutual funds and ETFs: Mutual funds are the largest type of investment fund with over $17 trillion in assets.
-These are actively managed funds, in other words, there portfolio managers and analysts analyze investment opportunities, as opposed to passive funds like ETFs and index funds.
+- Mutual Funds and ETFs: Mutual funds are the largest type of investment fund, with over $17 trillion in assets.
+These are actively managed funds, in other words, their portfolio managers and analysts analyze investment opportunities, rather than passive funds like ETFs and index funds.
 Currently, 59% of mutual funds focus on stocks (equities), 27% are bonds (fixed-income), while 9% are balanced funds and the remaining 5% are money market funds2.
-Meanwhile, ETF funds are a fast growing competitor to mutual funds.
+Meanwhile, ETF funds are a fast-growing competitor to mutual funds.
 Unlike mutual funds, ETFs are not actively managed, enabling investors to get the same diversification benefits without the hefty fees.
 ETFs now have $4.4 trillion in assets 3.

 Other buy side investors: Insurance, pensions and endowments

-As we mentioned earlier, life insurance companies, banks, pensions and endowments outsource to the institutional investors described above as well as investing directly.
+As we mentioned earlier, life insurance companies, banks, pensions and endowments outsource to the institutional investors described above, as well as directly investing.
 This group represents the bulk of the rest of the professional investor universe.

-To complicate matters a bit, sell side/buy side means something completely different in the investment banking M&A context.
-Specifically, sell-side M&A refers to investment bankers working on an engagement where the investment bank's client is the seller.
+To complicate matters a bit, the terms “sell side” and “buy side” mean something completely different in the investment banking M&A context.
+Specifically, sell-side M&A refers to investment bankers working on an engagement where the investment bank’s client is the seller.
 Working on the buy-side simply means the client is the buyer.
 This definition has nothing to do with the broader sell side/buy side definition described previously.

-As a side note, bankers generally prefer working on sell-side engagements.
-That's because when a seller has retained an investment bank, they have usually made the decision to sell, increasing the likelihood that a deal will happen and that a bank will collect its fees.
-Meanwhile, investment banks are often pitching to buy side clients, which doesn't always materialize into deals.
+As a side note, investment bankers generally prefer to work on sell-side engagements.
+That’s because when a seller has retained an investment bank, they usually decide to sell, increasing the likelihood that a deal will happen and that a bank will collect its fees.
+Meanwhile, investment banks often pitch to buy side clients, which doesn’t always materialize into deals.